A trip to Leh is not your ordinary vacay and needs proper planning and research to be safe and happy to enjoy your holidays in those unique terrains!

 - Four of us booked our flights in February.
 Mumbai to Srinagar was ~INR 7-8000.
 Leh to Mumbai was approximately INR13,000.

-- Keep a gap of 2-4 hours for any layover, in case the previous one gets delayed, you have buffer time with you.
+- A gap of 2-4 hours for any layover is mandatory, in case the previous one gets delayed, you have buffer time with you and will not end up missing your connecting flight.

 There are 2 routes to reach Leh